walterfreeman/phy211/syllabus.md

 #### Exams

 There will be three exams and a final on the dates shown on the course schedule.
-You may bring one side of handwritten notes, a calculator of any type that does not have network connectivity, and writing implements.
+You may bring one side of handwritten notes, a nonprogrammable calculator, and writing implements.
+(Calculators that graph functions or solve equations symbolically are not allowed.)
 Students who do not speak English as their first language may bring a translation dictionary. **Cellphones, smartwatches, and the like may not be used during exams for any reason.
 Using these devices is presumptive evidence of academic dishonesty.
 If, due to an emergency situation, you require an exception to this, notify